garysweaver/irie/README.md

 http://localhost:3000/foobars?count=
 ```

-That will set the `@counts` instance variable that you can use in your view.
+That will set the `@count` instance variable that you can use in your view.

 ##### Page Count